Why can't Google make its Dynamic View Template easy to customize?and

 In 2010, Blogger added the Designer class templates.
 The template library provided with Layout templates - with its packaged combinations of backgrounds, column layouts, and fonts and colours - became irrelevant.
 Expanding upon the concept of the "Page Elements" wizard (now "Layout"), they provided the GUI "Template Designer".
 This lets us separately select the background and style of the blog, the blog column layouts, and the various formatting options like colours and fonts.

 Yet they continued to provide the Template Editor "Edit HTML" wizard, for features which could not be provided by the "Template Designer".
 Broken blogs, resulting from use of "Edit HTML", continued to be reported.

-In 2011, Blogger provided a simplified blog structure, to encourage people who only want to publish a blog, and not worry about page layout.
-Dynamic templates give our blogs any of 7 different page layouts, chosen by each individual reader, within seconds.
+In 2011, Blogger gave us the Dynamic class templates.
+They provide a simplified blog structure, to encourage people who only want to publish a blog, and not worry about page layout.
+Dynamic templates give our blogs any of 7 different page layouts, which can be chosen by each individual reader, within seconds.

 With the dynamic templates, both the Template Editor, and the Template Designer, become less essential - reducing support issues from broken blogs, and freeing up engineers to develop newer features.

 To reduce the load on the Blogger servers and networks, dynamic templates retrieve the blog content - posts and comments - as XML encoded data, using the blog newsfeeds.
 The newsfeed content is published on the computers of our readers, and served to them locally.
 Unfortunately, use of the newsfeeds requires publicly accessible blogs, as private blogs can't publish newsfeeds.

 Also unfortunately, not everybody who likes the clean look of the dynamic templates - and is willing to provide their blogs to the world without restriction - is willing to settle for the currently limited accessory and formatting options.
 Some people still need to use the Template Editor and the Template Designer.